maoaiz/WanderJanutChanllenge/custom_fields_project/README.md

 # Custom fields project

 ## Summary
 This project will allow managers to generate dynamic forms for the different teams on the ground.
-It is a responsive web platform that stores the forms templates and the data uploaded with those forms.
+The project is a web platform that stores the forms and the data uploaded with those forms.

 ## Scope
 We will have different sections to different user types: